Adding Custom Fonts In WordPress Using @Font-Face CSS Rule

 If you already have opened the theme folder then find the style.css file and right click on the file to select an edit option.

-Now a code is required to fetch the font.
+Now the code is required to fetch the font.

 font-family : Fontname;